 Pour batter onto the iron and leave it open for a few seconds to set.
 This will prevent any batter from running over the iron and making a mess.

-Top with your favourite toppings such as maple syrup, peanut butter (mmmm), sliced banana, whipped cream…. and enjoy!
+Top with your favourite toppings such as maple syrup, peanut butter (mmmm), sliced banana, whipped cream…. and enjoy with a Vietnamese Egg Coffee!

 Banana Chocolate Chip Protein Waffles